mohitdmak/dotfiles/index.md

 * [X] Works for Keychron K3.
 I presume K2 has the same hotkeys.

 ## Todo
+* [ ] Useful tracking embedding todo later:
+    * [ ] They're Tracking You!
+Companies secretly know when you open emails.
+            Many emails have a tracking pixel at the end of the email content.
+It is a lightweight transparent 1x1 pixel image with a unique link.
+When you open the email, your email client has to make a HTTP call to that URL to fetch that image.
+Since the image URL is unique the image server can associate the http call with an email open event.
+            Companies use this feature to track emails they send to their customers.
+This can help them determine what kind of emails their customers are interacting with.
+            You can check it out yourself.
+Simply click on “Show Original” in Gmail to view the HTTP code of an email.
+If you spot an img tag at the very end but no actual image in your email, then you've just found the tracking pixel!
 * [.] checkout - https://wiki.archlinux.org/title/list_of_applications
     * [X] download manager - nothing useful here
     * [X] power monitoring